Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Threat Models

 \subsubsection{Content Generation}

-A threat model for social media platforms is that a large number of creators or users may begin using generative AI models (including NLG models) to produce social media content in ways that harms these platforms.
-While threat actors in this case may not be overtly malicious, generative models may dilute the quality of content on a platform, undermine trust in platforms more generally, or create plagiarism concerns.
+A growing threat model for social media platforms is the possibility that a large number of users may begin using generative AI models (including NLG models) to produce social media content in ways that harms these platforms.
+While threat actors in this case may not be overtly malicious, large volumes of content from generative models may dilute the perceived quality of content on a platform, undermine trust in platforms more generally, or create plagiarism concerns.
 As a recent example, in response to the release of highly effective AI models for image generation (DALL-E \cite{ramesh2021zero}, Stable Diffusion \cite{rombach2021highresolution}), a number of art websites have enacted a blanket ban against all AI-generated art \cite{benj_ai_ban}.

 Video is a particularly important medium on modern social media: there are approximately 4.95 billion Internet users on Earth \cite{kemp_2022}, of these, an estimated 92.6 percent watch digital videos each week \cite{kemp_2022_cultural}.
 The interplay between social media creators and generative models represents important sociotechnical context to avoid common Fair ML traps \cite{10.1145/3287560.3287598}.
 Award-winning online commentator Drew Gooden performed a video demonstration of GPT-3-based writing assistant Jasper \cite{jasper}, critiquing applications of Jasper for production of video scripts and social media content \cite{Gooden}.
 When attempting to generate a bio for a company website, Gooden found that Jasper produced a sample that directly plagiarized a Newswire article (timestamp 11:55).
 Gooden also noted that utilizing such a tool without disclosure would violate the trust of viewers (timestamp 4:22).